 Welcome to the Contests resource page.
 This page is designed to be a one-stop shop for all information concerning contests.
 If you do not find what you are looking for, please notify us by email, and we will add the missing information.
-Good luck with your 2023 contests and as always, have fun!
+Good luck with your 2024/25 contests and as always, have fun!

 This year, District 60 will run Table Topics, Evaluation and International Speech Contests, celebrating the three core components of the Toastmasters program.
-The contest schedule from Club to District is as follows:
+Please note that all the District contests (Area, Division and District) will be in-person only.

 Below are links and important information for Contest organisers.